 Uterine cancer is the most common gynecologic cancer in women in the United States and affects more than 60,000 women annually.
+The incidence of uterine cancer is increasing in the United States.
 Our multidisciplinary women's cancer team at the University of Chicago Medicine Comprehensive Cancer Center works together to provide compassionate and tailored care for women facing a diagnosis of uterine cancer.
-We have years of experience in providing the best surgical and medical care for patients with all states of uterine cancer.
+We have years of experience in providing the best surgical and medical care for patients with all stages of uterine cancer.
 Since not all uterine cancers are the same, we can assist you and your family to better understand your diagnosis and treatment options.

 Options for Uterine Cancer Treatment

-Our radiation oncologists use the latest technologies, including specialized radiation treatment, such as intensity-modulated radiation therapy (IMRT), to fully target the tumor area while better sparing normal nearby tissue.
-This greatly reduces the side effects experienced by patients receiving radiation for uterine cancer.
+Our radiation oncologists use the latest technologies, including tailored radiation treatment, such as intensity-modulated radiation therapy (IMRT), to fully target the tumor area while better sparing normal nearby tissue.
+This reduces the side effects experienced by patients receiving radiation for uterine cancer.

 In addition to the most common type of uterine cancer — endometrioid adenocarcinoma — we have expertise in the management of early and advanced stage high risk endometrial cancer and sarcomas including:

 - Uterine carcinosarcoma, also known as malignant mixed Mullerian tumor (MMMT)